janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

 ```

-## HOST: Create the Named Tunnel and Configuration
+## Server Setup: Create the Named Tunnel and Configuration

 1.  **Authenticate Cloudflared:**
     This opens a browser.
 Log in to your Cloudflare account, authorize and save cert.pem.